 Family Programme – Junior English & Riding Information pack

 Firstly, we would like to thank you for choosing Donegal English Language School for your English and Riding holiday.
-Please find below further information on your stay
+We look forward to welcoming you.
+Please find below further information on your stay and recommendations on what to pack.

 What to bring